 Edible bugs (whether they are technically insects or not) have been part of the diet of many cultures around the world throughout history.
 They were an important source of protein for Mexico’s pre-Columbian peoples, and a variety of species continue to be consumed to this day.

 Entomophagy (the practice of eating insects) is practiced by the inhabitants of many states in central and southern Mexico, including those in parts of Oaxaca, Guerrero, Chiapas, Campeche, Puebla, and others.
-Nowadays, edible bugs are an everyday finding only in rural indigenous communities; in urbanized areas, this food source is considered “exotic” and is thus consumed infrequently and only in specialized restaurants.
+Nowadays, edible bugs are an everyday finding only in rural indigenous communities; in urbanized areas, this food source is slightly less common and is often consumed only in specialized restaurants.
 The scarcity of edible insects in big cities—and the “gourmet” treatment given them by some chefs—tend to make most insect dishes quite pricey.

 01 of 05

 Gusanos de Maguey (Maguey Worms)

 Maguey is the agave plant used to produce tequila, pulque, mezcal, and other traditional Mexican alcoholic beverages, and its “worm” is actually a parasitic caterpillar (moth larva) that lives its leaves and roots.
 Maguey worms are either whitish with brown tips or reddish in color; the red variety is known as chincuiles.
 Only a few worms can be harvested from each plant and only after the plant has grown for several years and thus is ready to be harvested; therefore, maguey worms tend to be quite rare and expensive.

 Chincuiles and maguey worms are generally either roasted on a comal or fried in oil and eaten as an appetizer (often wrapped in a corn tortilla smeared with a simple guacamole) or ground up and blended with other ingredients to make a sauce.
 It is said that their flavor is similar to that of chicharrones (pork cracklings or pork rinds).